Lior Suchard: Touring

 Suchard is a popular touring act and has performed in over 70 countries.
 In February 2016 he embarked on a tour of 18 performances in Australia.
 He appeared all over the country including seven times at the Sydney Opera House.

 In 2012, Suchard went to celebrate the 70th birthday of Barbra Streisand.
 He was invited to be the main show, during which he stunned the famous guests.
 Following this, he was invited to be a part of her tour.
 The first performance was attended by about 7,000 members and associates of the singer, including entertainment stars and other performances attracted a crowd of 20,000 people.
 Streisand's reaction to Suchard's ability was quoted in the Times of Israel:

 In 2018, Suchard did a series of shows together with behavioral scientist Dan Ariely.

 Business career

 Suchard invested in Reposify, which was later acquired by Crowdstrike.
 Suchard is a partner with Merlin Ventures.
 Suchard was also an investor and strategic advisor in MUGO.
 He is an investor and advisor in the startup company Anywear.

 He is also invested in Thursday Boot and Emboline.
 He was chief brand officer of Robotemi.
 He is also a Hublot Ambassador.

 Corporate work

-In 2017, he presented safety instructions in El Al Airlines videos, which replaced the old animations.
+In 2017, he appeared in El Al's safety instruction video.

 Suchard was in a series of commercials for Mazda and did videos for Israel’s Aliyah and Integration Ministry.